sayande01/100_Days_of_AIML/README.md

-# 100 Days of Python Challenge
+# 100 Days of AIML Challenge

 Welcome to my **100 Days of Python Challenge**!
 This repository contains my journey of refreshing and expanding my Python skills, covering both foundational and advanced concepts.
 Throughout this challenge, I aim to practice Python coding every day, complete small projects, and upload them to GitHub.
 Each day will focus on improving my knowledge and applying what I learn in practical scenarios.